 How to Start a New Date Palm Tree

 Palms produce low growths off the trunk base called offsets, or pups.
 Offsets are divided away from the parent plant and started in a prepared bed or pot of sand mixed with some topsoil.

 Take care when separating the offset to preserve the leafy green top and acquire some root.
 Use a root saw to divide the young plant from the parent.

 Offsets need the same good date palm tree care as an adult.
-Date palm offsets will not be mature and ready to produce fruit for up to twelve years.
+Date palm offsets will not be mature and ready to produce fruit for up to 12 years.
 The plant can grow in a pot for a few years but should be planted in a bed outdoors for best results.